geraldvillorente/Drupal-Project/README.md

   }
 ~~~

-* Go into the data folder : `cd data`
+* Go into the www folder : `cd www`
-* Clone this project into the data folder : `git clone git@github.com:jonathanbardo/Drupal-Project.git drupal7`
+* Clone this project into the www folder : `git clone git@github.com:jonathanbardo/Drupal-Project.git drupal7`

 You should now be able to access the following url : `http://vdd/drupal7/`